Kingfisher Schedule 2 2024 ACCU-Scheme Project

 Project Information:

-Kingfisher Schedule 2 2024 ACCU-Scheme Project is a plantation forestry project located across a dispersed aggregation of sites in Northern Tasmania, primarily within the extensive estate managed by Forico.
-The project area spans approximately 3,472 hectares, with key land parcels situated near regional forestry hubs such as Burnie in the northwest and extending towards the Fingal Valley in the northeast.
-Registered in July 2025, the project operates on land traditionally utilized for intensive commercial forestry and mixed agriculture.
+The Kingfisher Schedule 2 2024 ACCU-Scheme Project is a large-scale plantation forestry project located across dispersed estates in Northern Tasmania.
+The project area spans approximately 3,473 hectares, with sites situated near regional forestry hubs such as Burnie in the North West, Launceston in the central north, and Scottsdale in the North East.
+Registered in July 2025, the project is managed by Forico, Tasmania’s largest private forest management company, on behalf of The Trust Company (Australia) Limited.